tea2code/fantasy-rts/documentation/plugins/VanillaJob.md

 # Vanilla Job

-This plugin manages a list of unfinished jobs and gives access to the next one due.
+This plugin manages new jobs and executes them if an adequate entity is provided.
+An adequate entity is defined as one which has the **Curriculum** and all the required ids are matched by the entity.

 ## Installation